dbacchet/glengine/README.md

 GLEngine
 ========

-basic visualizer for rapid prototyping
+Basic visualizer for rapid prototyping

 ## Renderables and scene graph
 The engine basic unit is the Renderable, that is composed by a mesh and a material.
 All what the engine is doing is